 Get To Know Me

-I am a professor of law and the Vice Dean for Research in the School of Law.
-From December 2020, I hold the Synnott Family Chair in EU Law, and from September 2011 I have been a Jean Monnet ad personam Chair for EU law.
-I have been a professor of European Union Law from 2000 (University Carl von Ossietzky, Oldenburg), coming to this position from a background as comparative labour lawyer and anti-discrimination lawyer (in which capacity I also drafted anti-discrimination legislation in Germany).
-I migrated to the UK in 2007 as a professor of EU Law in the UK (University of Leeds - 2007, Queen’s University Belfast - 2014), and held visiting positions with the University of Maastricht (The Netherlands), London School of Economics (UK), Kiyv Mohyla Academy of Law (Ukraine), University of Canterbury (New Zealand) and University Viadrina Frankfurt Oder (Germany).
+I am a Full Professor of EU Law and Labour Law at University College Dublin's (UCD) Sutherland School of Law from November 2023.
+I direct RIGHTS TO UNITE, a project which develops a new socio-legal theory of European integration, funded by an ERC Advanced Grant.
+From September 2011 I hold a Jean Monnet ad personam Chair for EU law, having been a professor of European Union Law from 2000 (University Carl von Ossietzky, Oldenburg), coming to this position from a background as comparative labour lawyer and anti-discrimination lawyer (in which capacity I also drafted anti-discrimination legislation in Germany).
+I migrated to the UK in 2007 as a professor of EU Law (University of Leeds - 2007, Queen’s University Belfast (QUB) -2014).
+From December 2020 I was Synott Family Chair for EU law at University College Cork (UCC) and the Vice Dean for research at their school of law.
+I held visiting positions with the University of Maastricht (The Netherlands), London School of Economics (UK), Kiyv Mohyla Academy of Law (Ukraine), University of Canterbury (New Zealand), University Viadrina Frankfurt Oder (Germany) & Melbourne University (Australia)